The concept of Hunton Fossils is to make available to the public specimens derived from surface collections made at the Old Hunton town

 easier now to study about these relationships through the various scientific publications that are accessible over the Internet.

-Paleontology is a science that one could enjoy for many lifetimes, if you only had the chance.
-Never to be forgotten, however, is the
+I have come to view paleontology as a science that one could enjoy for many lifetimes if you only had the chance.
+It might take

-amusement, or otherwise.
-In fact, even children may become passionately interested in fossils once they are exposed to them in this way.
-With supervision, these younger students can enjoy fossils and
+While children may become passionately interested in fossils once they are exposed to them in this way, any person can develop an insatiable curiosity regarding these invertebrate fossils once they